ErikRobles/js/README.md

 # js
-<p>This folder is my repository where I place my ongoing study for JavaScript</p>
+<p>This folder is the repository where I place my ongoing study for JavaScript via seperate folders and files</p>